cpagniel/FishOASIS/software/FishOASIS_software.md

 sudo echo "Y N" | sudo sh installWittyPi.sh sudo reboot
 ```
-When asked to remove fake-hwclock package and disable ntpd deamon, choose yes ("Y").
+Yes ("Y") will be selected when asked to remove fake-hwclock package and disable ntpd deamon.
-When asked to install the QT5 option (i.e., wittyPi GUI), choose no ("N").
+No ("N") will be selected when asked to install the QT5 option (i.e., wittyPi GUI).

 For more details on the wittyPi, [click here](http://www.uugear.com/doc/WittyPi2_UserManual.pdf).